10 key points of the

 10. Implementing “Awaab’s Law”

-Landlords will be required by law to respond to serious health hazards, such as damp and mould, in a timely manner.
+Landlords will be required by law to respond to serious health hazards, such as damp and mould, promptly.
 This law is named after a petition by the parents of Awaab Ishah, who died from poor conditions, after requests to fix these were ignored.